Do Go On - 533 - El Chupacabra

 Juarez, in Juarez, Mexico,

-a tall animal in inverted commas
+a tall animal, in inverted commas,

-like being with three-toed feet in hands
+like being with three-toed feet in hands,

-on haunches with the forearm suspended
+on haunches with the forearm suspended at chest level,

-at chest level, very similar to a kangaroo,
+very similar to a kangaroo.

-It has a row of spikes or straight feather-like projections from its head and down its back that raise and lower
+and down its back that raise and lower

-and have been seen to glow with their own light and has been seen to take off on all fours
+and have been seen to glow with their own light

 and the sucking device seems to be a tube-like projection from the mouth.